MeinDeutschkurs/mimoLiveAPI/README.md

 ## Future Enhancements for Matrix Switcher
 - **Multiple Matrix Arrangement**: Automate the simultaneous arrangement of multiple matrix switchers.
 - **Faster HTTP-API Interaction**: Enhance the speed of submitting changes to the mimoLive HTTP-API.
-- **Additional Modes**: Implement two new modes based on a square-root algorithm that considers only visible elements.
+- **Additional Types**: Implement two new types of transition based on a square-root algorithm that considers only visible elements.
-- **Mode Change via Automation**: Enable changing modes through an automation layer.
+- **Type Change via Automation**: Enable changing types through an automation layer.
 - **Prominent Mode**: Similar to the exclusive mode, this would allow one image to be significantly enlarged, with other images arranged around it.
 - **server.py**: You should be able to configure the port in `config.ini`.
-- **special functions**: multiple setLive/setOff and setValues of all mimoLive-Values should also be possible by typing a micro-script.
+- **special functions**: multiple individual setLive/setOff and setValues of all mimoLive-Values should also be possible by typing a micro-script.
+- **switcher background**: Automate the simultaneous arrangement of a background element.